mccbc/notes/notes.md

 - [X] Issue with update moments in general mover is that the k vector is not nomralized.
 Need to normalize it using the components of the metric.

-- [ ] Do isothermal calculation in spherical polar coordinates, use both general mover and spherical polar mover (original) to show that you get the same moments in each case
+- [X] Do isothermal calculation in spherical polar coordinates, use both general mover and spherical polar mover (original) to show that you get the same moments in each case

+- [ ] Add `x1rat` parameter to improve bin spacing in log space

+- [ ] Test spherical polar, determine good number of photons, then run both spherical polar and general mover

+- [ ] Adapt plotting code to show both generalmover and sphericalpolarmover moments on same plot for comparison

+- [ ] Read Robitaille paper (and Min reference) on implementing acceleration scheme

 - [ ] Adjust the logic after implementing acceleration--- if step is small compared to size of the zone, don't want to take thousand steps.
 Will still use dmin in acceleration routine.